Assessing President Reagan

 9. He was a fiscal conservative who tripled the national debt.
 During his presidency America went from being the world’s leading creditor nation to the world’s leading debtor nation.
-His economic policies set in motion the "borrow and spend" profligacy that has characterized subsequent presidential administration, to the determent of the long-term econmic well being of the country.

 10. He railed against big government, yet expanded its size and increased its invasive role in our lives.

 11. He was known as the “Great Communicator,” yet he regularly distorted or made-up facts and events, ignored whatever didn’t fit his view of things, and time and again confused scenes from movies with actual, real-life events.

 12. He proclaimed it was “morning again in America,” yet his policies left the nation even more polarized between rich and poor, black and white, right and left than when he took office.

 13. He was extraordinarily patriotic and clearly loved his country, yet through commission or omission subverted the Constitution, he presided over one of the most corrupt administrations (in terms of numbers — 138, indicted or convicted or investigated officials) in history.
 He personally got sweetheart deals from his wealthy supporters.

 14. He led the conservative reaction against decadence and crassness in popular culture, yet his economic expansion brought the crassest elements of American Pop Culture to the world, “McDonaldization” or “Holiday Inn Culture.”

 15. He advocated anti-abortion and school prayer amendments, yet he refused to campaign for them and kept their advocates at arm’s length.